M-G12/WeatherApp/README.md

 It provides the humidity, windspeed and the sky status based on your location!

-It is as well provides hourly forecast for the current day and tomorrow.
+It as well provides hourly forecast for the current day and tomorrow.

 ## Clean Architecture